-15.7: Cylindrical Coordinates
+15.8: Cylindrical Coordinates

-- 1. This is useful when working on a problem that is symmetric about an axis (Cylinders, Cones, Paraboloids, Spheres).
-In other words, when polar coordinates will work nice in two of the variables. - In such a situation, if we have a choice, we typically pick z as the axis of symmetry, then we use polar coordinates in the typical way in x and y.
-We call this cylindrical coordinates. - 2.
-If P is a point in 3-dimensions, let O be the origin, and Q be the point you get when you projection P on the xy-plane (the point directly 'below' P).
-Then the cylindrical coordinate representation is $(r, \theta, z)$ , where - $r = |\overline{OQ}| = \text{distance from the origin to Q.}$ - $\theta$ = angle counterclockwise that $\overline{OQ}$ makes with the positive x-axis. - z = height above the xy-plane.
+1. This is useful when working on a problem that is symmetric about an axis (Cylinders, Cones, Paraboloids, Spheres).
+In other words, when polar coordinates will work nice in two of the variables.

+In such a situation, if we have a choice, we typically pick z as the axis of symmetry, then we use polar coordinates in the typical way in x and y.
+We call this cylindrical coordinates.

+2. If P is a point in 3-dimensions, let O be the origin, and Q be the point you get when you projection P on the xy-plane (the point directly 'below' P).
+Then the cylindrical coordinate representation is (r, θ, z) , where θ = angle counterclockwise that \overline{OQ} makes with the positive x-axis.